-19 Start-up
+Start-up

 When gnuplot is run, it looks for an initialization file to load.
-This file is called .gnuplot on Unix and AmigaOS systems, and GNUPLOT.INI on other systems.
-If this file is not found in the current directory, the program will look for it in the HOME directory (under AmigaOS, MS-DOS, Windows and OS/2, the environment variable GNUPLOT should contain the name of this directory; on Windows NT, it will use USERPROFILE if GNUPLOT isn't defined).
+This file is called .gnuplot on Unix-like systems, and GNUPLOT.INI on other systems.
+If this file is not found in the current directory, the program will look for it in the HOME directory. (under DOS, Windows and OS/2, the environment variable GNUPLOT should contain the name of this directory; on Windows NT, it will use USERPROFILE if GNUPLOT isn't defined).
 Note: if NOCWDRC is defined during the installation, gnuplot will not read from the current directory.